Last updated on November 14th, 2022

 Even throughout the COVID-19 pandemic, some Airbnb hosts have found success with their rental arbitrage properties and we’ve featured their stories on our podcast: Into the Airbnb.

-One Airbnb host in Dallas, Texas who does Airbnb rental arbitrage on four listings achieved a 70% occupancy rate even during the pandemic.
+An Airbnb host who does Airbnb rental arbitrage in Texas on four listings achieved a 70% occupancy rate even during the pandemic.
 His story is just one of many among others who have successfully mastered rental arbitrage despite the uncertain economy.

 At Airbtics, we provide the most accurate and relevant data that you may need as a first-time STR investor or even a veteran.
 We recommend that the best practice to increase rental arbitrage profitability is to understand the data and create a data-based business strategy to scale your investments.